NBA Rumors: Heat Could Trade Justise Winslow And Three Other Players For Kyle Lowry, Per ‘Bleacher Report’

 Last season, Kyle Lowry averaged 14.2 points, 4.8 rebounds, 8.7 assists, and 1.4 steals while shooting 41.1 percent from the field and 34.7 percent from beyond the arc.
 With his experience playing with ball-dominant superstars like DeMar DeRozan and Kawhi Leonard, Lowry won’t definitely have a hard time making himself fit alongside Jimmy Butler in Miami.

-If the trade becomes a reality, Buckley believes that it would not only be beneficial for the Heat but also for the Raptors, especially if they finally decide to undergo a rebuilding process.
+If the trade becomes a reality, Buckley believes that the move would not only be beneficial for the Heat but also for the Raptors, especially if they finally decide to undergo a rebuilding process.

-However, though it would be intriguing to see Kyle Lowry pairing with Jimmy Butler in Miami, the veteran point guard hasn’t shown any signs that he’s no longer happy with the Raptors.
+Although it would be intriguing to see Kyle Lowry pair with Jimmy Butler in Miami, the veteran point guard hasn’t shown any signs that he’s no longer happy with the Raptors.
 Also, according to a previous The Inquisitr article, the Raptors are currently not entertaining offers for Lowry and other veterans like Marc Gasol and Serge Ibaka.